Austrian knot: History

 Of Hungarian origin, the vitézkötés (in English "warrior's knot") evolved as an indicator of rank among hussars of the Hungarian army, and became part of the Hungarian noble attire since the 16th century.
 Later, as other nations added hussars to their armies, they started to use the knot as well.
 The reason for this was that hussar regiments were often established by Hungarian nobles and some retained the name of their founder; for example the Ladislas Ignace de Bercheny.

 In the Austrian (later Austro-Hungarian) army of the 18th century epaulettes were widely perceived as foreign (due to their French origin) and thus unacceptable.
 In the hussar regiments ranks came to be denoted by braided gold cords on the sleeve, with the number of gold cords representing the seniority of the officer.
 Other branches of the Austrian Army used a system of waist-sashes and collar stars to distinguish commissioned rank.

 Austrian knots soon appeared as part of the distinctive uniform of hussar regiments in the armies of other European nations but did not gain wider popularity until the last decades of the nineteenth century.
-First the French army, then the Dutch, Rumanian, Japanese, Turkish and several Latin American armies adopted this insignia to distinguish officer ranks.
+First the French army, then the Dutch, Romanian, Japanese, Turkish and several Latin American armies adopted this insignia to distinguish officer ranks.
 British officers of most regiments wore Austrian knots of a simplified pattern in gold braid on the cuffs of their full-dress tunics until this order of uniform ceased to be generally worn after 1914.

 Along with most other elaborate and conspicuous indicators of rank, Austrian knots fell into disuse during the First World War and were not revived in everyday wear.
 An exception was the French Army where the kepis still worn by most officers have Austrian knots in cruciform pattern on the top crown.
 French officers of North African regiments such as the zouaves and the Algerian tirailleurs continued to wear Austrian knots in gold braid on the sleeves of their colourful full-dress uniforms until 1939.
 They are still worn on some parade uniforms in France, where they are called nœuds hongrois ("Hungarian knots").